-These Syllabuses apply to candidates admitted to the Master of Buddhist Counselling
+These Syllabuses apply to candidates admitted to the Master of Buddhist Counselling curriculum in the academic year 2023-24 and thereafter.

 1. PURPOSE

 The programme aims at providing students with the fundamental knowledge and skills required for Buddhist teaching-based counselling.
 Its purpose is to lay a stronger foundation to serve the society at large by professionally training Buddhist chaplains to offer Buddhist counselling services.
 The programme offers an interdisciplinary curriculum that focuses on the study of a variety of applied Buddhist and psychological knowledge while simultaneously cultivating students' spiritual formation.
 During each course, students will be encouraged to develop knowledge of, skills for, and experiences in a given subject and apply them in a contemporary psychosocial environment.